 Can I receive Pain and Suffering?

-- No, not as part of the workers compensation case.
+- No, not as part of the workers compensation case (with few exceptions).
 However, if the injury was the result of a third party's negligence (like an auto accident) the employee can be compensated by the third party insurance carrier for damages such as pain and suffering.
+The only other exception is if the employer did not have workers compensation insurance and the employee sued the employer for negligence.
+If successful, the employee would be entitled to recover damages such as pain and suffering.

 Can I settle my case for a lump sum of money?